‘One of my heroes’: Schwarzenegger joins politicians in paying tribute to Gorbachev

 ‘One of my heroes’: Arnold Schwarzenegger joins politicians and historians in paying tribute to Gorbachev

-Soviet leader who helped end Cold War celebrated after death at age 91
+Soviet leader who helped end Cold War praised after death at age 91

-Actor and former California governor Arnold Schwarzenegger joined legions of politicians and writers in paying tribute to former Soviet leader Mikhail Gorbachev, who was reported dead on Tuesday at age 91.
+Actor and former California governor Arnold Schwarzenegger joined legions of world leaders in paying tribute to former Soviet leader Mikhail Gorbachev, who was reported dead on Tuesday at age 91.

 “There’s an old saying, ‘Never meet your heroes,’” the Terminator star wrote on Twitter, posting a photo of himself with Gorbachev.
 “I think that’s some of the worst advice I’ve ever heard.”